 We specialise in international multimedia production, and operate an open and inclusive service.
 Through our network of talented individuals we can realise your project needs and inspire new ideas.

 Clients include The Royal Botanical Gardens at Kew, European Commission, ActionAid, UN Women, Po-Zu Shoes, Kings Cultural Institute, Arcadia Spectacular, MSF, Morley College, British Council and we are currently preferred supplier for VSO (Voluntary Service Overseas) internal and external film unit.

-We were finalists for a Charity Film Award for our Miscarriage Association animation, finalists for the British Council ELTon Awards for Innovation for our Interactive Phonemic Chart.
-We were also selected to be screened as part of the UN Sustainable Development Goals Film Festival in New York for our film The Husband School with VSO directed by Sam Liebmann – then to top it all off we are very proud to have won BREAKTHROUGH COOPERATIVE OF THE YEAR 2018 🙂
+Last year was amazing for us, we were finalists for a Charity Film Award for our Miscarriage Association animation, finalists for the British Council ELTon Awards for Innovation (Interactive Phonemic Chart) and also selected as part of the UN Sustainable Development Goals Film Festival in New York with the short and original version of The Husband School produced with VSO, directed by Sam Liebmann

 Joanna Duchesne is the managing director.
 She has worked for production companies and in the Charity sector for many years.
 Joanna previously ran video production units at Amnesty International and VSO, and worked as the international film and photography manager at Save the Children.
 She has trained individuals and groups around the world in production techniques, and loves to enable others to produce film and photography.
 Joanna has also co-written a chapter of a video training manual produced by Witness, the video advocate group based in New York.